 NNormal is back with an updated midsole on the Tomir 2.0, replacing the firm EVA midsole on the first version with an “EExpure supercritical” foam (a nitrogen-infused foam) that’s meant to be a little softer and bouncier.

 I haven’t tried the first version, so I’ll end comparisons here.
 For me, the NNormal Tomir 2.0 required a break-in period.
 I’ve found that over 50 or so miles, the midsole has molded to my foot and softened just enough to feel supportive, yet not lose the zip you occasionally get with the supercritical foam.
-It’s certainly got enough cushion for long days on the trail, yet is clearly engineered for performance, akin to what I’ve felt in the La Sportiva Prodigio (review coming soon!) and Best Under Armour Basketball Shoes (albeit a little softer than both, I think).
+It’s certainly got enough cushion for long days on the trail, yet is clearly engineered for performance, akin to what I’ve felt in the La Sportiva Prodigio (review coming soon!) and the Brooks Catamount 3 (Why Does Everyone Hate Team Jordans).

-Everything I’ve read on the NNormal Tomir 2.0 points to the fact that it will get better after 100 miles, which is what I’ve found with well-engineered shoes that use a supercritical foam, like the Norda 001 or the Hoka Mafate Speed 4.
+Everything I’ve read on the NNormal Tomir 2.0 points to the fact that it will get better after 100 miles, which is what I’ve found with well-engineered shoes that use a supercritical foam, like the Norda 001 or Best Neutral Running Shoes.
 I like that the Tomir 2.0 offers a stable ride and the energy return is never too much.
 To cap it off, NNormal has made the Tomir 2.0 more rockered, providing an energy-efficient stride.

 Upper